-Some of these combinations are irrelevant because they do not make sense.
-For example with econometric data, if the variables for price at open and close are deemed irrelevant (except to show return on a sell or buy position), then there are three remaining variables of price at high and low and volume.
+Similarly for example with econometric data, if the variables for price at open and close are deemed irrelevant (except to show return on a sell or buy position), then there are three remaining variables of price at high and low and volume.
 Because there is no known inverse relation among these variables, they are all either in ascending or descending sort order.
 Hence from n = 3 and k = 3 there are 2 possible combinations depending on sort order.

-These procedures establish the forward looking rules engines for the financial example below.
+These procedures establish the forward looking rules engines for the respective examples.
 It is the assignment of the time series variables to the input variables in the KCN formula and especially the subsequent evaluation of output signals that is left for the analyst.